About the Test

 During an LDH blood test, a nurse or other health care provider takes a small amount of blood, usually from a vein in your arm.
 An elastic band is fastened around your upper arm to make your veins easier to see.
 Your skin in the area where the needle enters is cleaned with an antiseptic.

-A small sample of blood is withdrawn with a needle attached to a collection tube.
+A small blood sample is withdrawn with a needle attached to a collection tube.
 You may feel a brief stinging sensation when the needle pierces the skin.
-A blood sample usually takes less than one minute to obtain.
+A blood sample usually takes just a few minutes to obtain.

-Special procedures are used to withdraw other bodily fluids for analysis.
+Special procedures are used to obtain other bodily fluids for analysis.

 After the test